evanwill/_drafts/_notes/linux-intro.md

 Germany based enterprise FOSS company.
 Uses `ZYpp` or `YaST` for configuration and `.rpm` packages.

 - [openSUSE](https://www.opensuse.org/), developer focused with a rolling release option, Tumbleweed.
+Note: openSUSE default install ISO are not live images and can not be used to try without installing.
+They provide a separate live image, but it is not complete and cannot be used to install.
     - [GeckoLinux](https://geckolinux.github.io/), openSUSE spin focused on being user friendly.
 - [SUSE Linux Enterprise](https://www.suse.com/), commercial distro with focus on mature and stable server environments.